TOML Syntax

 How to declare comments in the toml file?

-\# this is comment
+\# this is a comment

 environment="development"